- 1 Using BeebSCSI as an ADFS SCSI Hard drive

 The 3 pin power header is to prevent damage from reversal and has a symmetrical pin-out of 0V, 5V and 0V.
 Only one of the 0V pins needs to be connected.
 Please see the BeebSCSI hardware guide for more details.

 If you don’t want to prepare your own SD card from scratch then you can simply download the zip file below and copy the contents onto a blank (FAT formatted) micro SD card.
-The zip contains a blank formatted LUN image along with a copy of the SuperForm utility (which you can use to create more LUN images):
+The zip contains a blank formatted LUN image along with a copy of the SuperForm utility (which you can use to create more LUN images), the BeebSCSI FAT file transfer application and a copy of the BeebSCSI ROM image:

 Copy the BeebSCSI0 directory (including the directory itself) to the root of your SD card.
 Insert the card into BeebSCSI and boot your Acorn machine – as simple as that.
 For details of how to use the SuperForm utility as well as the required BBC Master configuration commands, please see the full details below.
 Please note that you will require an original version of the Acorn ADFS ROM for BeebSCSI to work; it will not function with ‘patched’ IDE versions.